github/codeql/docs/codeql/codeql-overview/index.rst

 CodeQL overview
 ===============

+Learn more about how CodeQL works, the languages and libraries supported by CodeQL analysis, and the tools you can use to run CodeQL on open source projects.

 - :doc:`About CodeQL <about-codeql>`: CodeQL is the analysis engine used by developers to automate security checks, and by security researchers to perform variant analysis.

 - :doc:`Supported languages and frameworks <supported-languages-and-frameworks>`: View the languages, libraries, and frameworks supported in the latest version of CodeQL.